tostaylo/tostaylo.github.io/svelte-app/public/posts/md/post.1.md

 - A user feels a response is instantaneous at a .01 second.
 - A user experiences uninterrupted flow with 1 second response times.
-- Once response times exceed 10 seconds, user attention suffers breaking flow and frustration rises.
+- Once response times exceed 10 seconds, user attention suffers breaking flow, and frustration rises.

-When defining baselines to determine success or failure of a test keep these limits in mind.
+When defining baselines to determine the success or failure of a test keeps these limits in mind.

 ## What Tools Will We Use?